sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^butalways]: but I am also almost always wrong when I think this.

 Standardization does *not* mean that it is the *only* format that is used --- there are legitimate applications for keeping data, even temporarily, in intermediate formats.
 Standardization, in this case, means that the data has some trivial conversion to and from NWB, so for example some experimental tool could implement its own data model as long as it could be exported to NWB.
-Whenever possible,

 Relatedly, the NWB API should be extended to include conversions between prior and subsequent versions of the standard: when the standard is changed, there should also be a function that converts the previous to the new version and vice versa.
 Once data is in NWB, it would then be trivial to maintain compatibility while allowing the standard to evolve as needed.

 If such a conversion function was implemented such that it was easy to extend, then it would also allow researchers to make local modifications to the standard to suit their needs, while retaining standardization with the root format.
 NWB files would then effectively be version controlled, and innovation on the standard could be integrated into the root standard and made available to all existing data.
 If compatibility-preserving extension of the protocol was possible, then the temptation to create accessory file and directory storage to contain "undefinable" data is minimized and it becomes possible to additional stipulate that doing so should be avoided.

+Wide adoption of NWB is not, in my opinion, the end goal in itself.
+Instead I see it as a point of standardization on the way to a more generalized, interlinked system of linked schema, articulated further in the following sections and in the discussion of [shared knowledge](#shared-knowledge).

 ### Peer-to-peer data sharing platform

 We should develop a platform for sharing all neuroscientific data.
 There are, of course [many](https://www.dandiarchive.org/) [existing](https://openneuro.org/) [databases](https://www.brainminds.riken.jp/) [for](https://biccn.org/) scientific data, ranging from domain-general like [figshare](https://figshare.com/) and [zenodo](https://zenodo.org/) to the most laser-focused subdiscipline-specific.
 For all these databases, their centralization is a fundamental constraint to adoption and growth.
 We can learn from two knowledge communities with decades of domain-specific knowledge in resiliently storing and sharing massive quantities of extremely heterogeneous and metadata-rich information: internet pirates and information scientists.
 We should develop a peer-to-peer, semantically annotated data sharing platform.

 Centralized servers are fundamentally constrained by their storage capacity and bandwidth, both of which cost money.
 In order to be free, database maintainers need to constantly raise money from donations or grants[^grantdb] in order to pay for both.
 Funding can never be infinite, and so inevitably there must be some limit on the amount of data that someone can upload and the speed at which it can serve files[^osfspeed].
 Even if the database is carefully backed up, it serves as a single point of infrastructural failure, where if the project lapses then at worst data will be irreversibly lost, and at best a lot of labor needs to be expended to exfiltrate, reformat, and rehost the data.
 The same is true of local, institutional-level servers and related database platforms, with the additional problem of skewed funding allocation making them unaffordable for many researchers.

+[^grantdb]: granting agencies seem to love funding new databases, idk.

 [^osfspeed]: As I am writing this, I am getting a (very unscientific) maximum speed of 5MB/s on the [Open Science Framework](https://osf.io)